Distribution, pore-water chemistry, and stand characteristics of the mangroves of the United Arab Emirates

 Digital Object Identifier (DOI)

 Moore, Gregg E.; Grizzle, Raymond E.; Ward, Krystin M.; and Alshihi, Rashid M., "Distribution, pore-water chemistry, and stand characteristics of the mangroves of the United Arab Emirates" (2014).
-Jackson Estuarine Laboratory.
+Journal of Coastal Research.
 2.